-On the dessert menu, you’ll find rare classics like a delectable Brooklyn-style egg cream, alongside tried-and-true favorites like shakes, malts and ice cream floats, all crafted live by an in-house soda jerk.
+On the dessert menu, you’ll find rare classics like a delectable Brooklyn-style egg cream, alongside tried-and-true favorites such as shakes, malts and ice cream floats, all crafted live by an in-house soda jerk.
 True Midwesterners won’t want to miss the Green River Float, made with Green River soda and vanilla ice cream.
-Beyond the frozen treats, you’ll find a large selection of in-house smoked meats, a full breakfast, famous deli sandwiches and a well stocked bar.
+Beyond the frozen treats, you’ll find a large selection of in-house smoked meats, a full breakfast, famous deli sandwiches and a well-stocked bar.

 Rich & Creamy on Broadway

 The Rich & Creamy ice cream stand is the official starting point for Historic Route 66 in Joliet.
 Alongside an offering of classic soft serve ice cream options, you’ll find the beautiful Route 66 Park.
 The walkway that snakes along the Des Plaines River is the perfect spot to stretch your legs and enjoy your ice-cold treat, before hopping back on the Mother Road for more adventures.

 Snap some photos of the life-size fiberglass likenesses of Jake and Elwood Blues dancing on the roof of the nostalgic ice cream spot, just a stone’s throw away from one of “The Blues Brothers” movie’s legendary filming locations, the historic Old Joliet Prison.
 Rich & Creamy is open from 11 a.m. to 9 p.m.
 Monday through Thursday and Saturday; 11 a.m. to 5 p.m.
 Friday; and 1 to 9 p.m.
 Sunday.